CDRT/docs/bios/settings/thinkcenter/usb_setup.md

 <details><summary>USB Port {Number / Letter}</summary>

-One of the rear USB ports, number depending on model.
+One of the rear USB ports, total number (and labeling) depending on model.

-One of 2 possible options for each specific rear USB port:
+Options:

 1.  **Enable** - Default.
 2. Disable.